 Chickpeas are a good source of plant-based protein, iron, calcium, B vitamins, potassium, and fiber.
 Therefore, chickpeas are a great choice for babies.

 This patty recipe can be used for baby-led weaning or for use in chickpea burgers for babies and toddlers.
 The recipe can be modified to include as much or as little spice as your baby can handle.
 Once your child starts preschool you can also add these chickpea fritters to their lunch box.

 - 4 tbsp olive oil for pan frying

 - salt and pepper to taste skip salt for babies

-- Add all the ingredients to a blender and blend until hummus-like texture.
+- Add the ingredients for the patty namely the chickpeas and spices to a blender and blend until hummus-like texture.

-- Make small patty shapes and pan-fry on medium flame.
+- Heat olive oil in a pan.
+Make small patty shapes and pan-fry on medium flame.
 Takes about 2-3 minutes on each side until the patty turns lightly brown.

 - These are very delicate so take care when you turn to cook the other side.